Adoroteo01/.adoroteo01_budgeting_app/README.md

 - As a user, I want to be able to view all my purchases in the table of entries

-- As a user, I want to be able to add new columns and rows to the table of entries
+- As a user, I want to be able to view the categories I have most spending

 - As a user, I want to be able to create custom budgets with diffferent tables of entries